TheLastBilly/nextcloudcontained/README.md

 - Clone the [NextcloudContained](https://github.com/TheLastBilly/nextcloudcontained) repository into your computer and `cd` into it.

 - Edit **variables.env** with your settings:
+    - `NEXTCLOUD_VERSION`: Nextcloud version.
+It's "optional", but it points to 20.0.1 by default, so you may want to set it to a newer version.
     - `MYSQL_ROOT_PASSWORD`: Password for Nextcloud's database
     - `MYSQL_PASSWORD`: Password for Nextcloud's database (should be the same as the one in `MYSQL_ROOT_PASSWORD`)
     - `MYSQL_DATABASE`: Name of the database for nextcloud.
 Leave this as is if you don't know what you're doing.